watermelon candy

 varietal: castillo, caturra

-process: watermelon yeast coferment
+process: watermelon coferment

 origin: